 In comparison to other cities of similar size, staying in York is not cheap.
 If time is on your side and you have the flexibility to visit during the week, I would recommend booking your accommodation between Sunday and Thursday.
 Rates then are at their cheapest, the sights and attractions are slightly quieter and this avoids the weekends and many of the festivals and events that draw the crowds to the city and pushes hotel rates skyward.
-For information on accommodation, visit the York hotels page for my choice of places to stay along with comparative rates and details on booking.
+For information on accommodation, visit the York Hotels – Award winning expert hotel reviews, from cheap to luxury hotels in York page for my choice of places to stay along with comparative rates and details on booking.

 To help plan your trip to York, I’ve listed both the school holidays for the next 12 months and a selection of the big hitting events and festivals that will both mean increased visitor numbers and invariable hikes in accommodation rate.

 Easter: Mar 31-Apr 13.